 C. In addition, the Employer may approve the employee’s request to use compensatory time, sick leave, vacation leave, personal holiday, personal leave day or leave without pay for the purposes of bereavement and in accordance with this Agreement.

 D. In the event of the death of an aunt, uncle, niece, nephew, siblings-in-law, first cousin, and corresponding relatives of the employee’s spouse or domestic partner, the Employer will approve the employee’s accrued paid leave for all deaths up to a total of five (5) days.
-Additional days may be approved by the Employer.
+Additional days may be approved by the Employer.=

 18.2 Employee Assistance Program